 How to Apply

-Submit a 2022-23 Cost of Attendance Adjustment form and the listed required documentation.
+Submit a 2023-24 Cost of Attendance form and the listed required documentation.

-What are the parameters for submitting a Cost of Attendance Adjustment form?
+What are the parameters for submitting a Cost of Attendance Appeal form?

 A student’s standardized Cost of Attendance budget already includes tuition & fees, estimates of room & board, books & supplies, transportation and personal miscellaneous costs.
 However, if a student has other educational-related expenses not included in their budget (as outlined on the form), they may submit this form along with documentation of their expense to the Office of Financial Aid & Scholarships.

-Besides submitting the Cost of Attendance Adjustment with supporting documentation, is there anything else I need to know?
+Besides submitting the Cost of Attendance Appeal with supporting documentation, is there anything else I need to know?

 Yes.
-The student must have accepted all federal Direct Loans in order for their Cost of Attendance Adjustment to be processed.
+The student must have accepted all federal Direct Loans in order for their Cost of Attendance Appeal to be processed.